All About Air Filters- Change is Good

 How do I decide which filter is best for me?

 Not sure what you should be spending on air filters?
 Consider a few things.
 First, determine the level and type of possible air contaminants in your home.
 Then determine which filter will eliminate those contaminants by reading the packaging.
 Also, take into consideration whether you or anyone in your home suffers from allergies, asthma, hay fever or other breathing difficulties.
+You can visit this website and get a professional advise from expert HVAC contractors.

 The basic, throw-away filter captures large dust particles.
 An upgraded filter captures dust particles, mold spores and pollen.
 The next level upgrade filter captures all of the above as well as smoke, pet dander and smog particles.
 An “advanced allergen” filter captures everything listed above plus dust mites.
 Once you have determined which filter suits the needs of your home and family, a quick trip to your local home center or hardware store should offer a varied selection of filters.
 Some department stores also carry a select line of filters.